esa-esdl/esdl-core/doc/cube_usage.rst

       computations are executed remotely.
 This is the most resource efficient and convenient way of exploring the ESDC.
       The address to the server will be published here once the system is up and running.

-In addition a cube.config file containing essential metadata of the ESDC is requires to use to Data Access API.
+In addition, a cube.config file containing essential metadata of the ESDC is requires to use to Data Access API.
 It is automatically generated during the generation of the ESDC and available on the ftp server and the CABLAB homepage.

 Getting started
 ---------------